dathtd119/ductf22-misc-rage/README.md

 *We found out this frequency `around 500hz` is louder than normal.*

-*So i just separated it and exported an audio file that it only has frequencies around 500hz.*
+* **So i just separated it and exported an audio file that it only has frequencies around 500hz.**
-    -You can check that exported audio file right [here](https://github.com/dathtd119/ductf22-misc-rage/blob/main/exported.mp3)
+    - You can check that exported audio file right [here](https://github.com/dathtd119/ductf22-misc-rage/blob/main/exported.mp3)
+    - The exported file is supposed to sound uglier like the origin one but I love my and your ears so yeah, *prettify* it.

 <img src = "https://i.imgur.com/rsNJQ5l.png">